Zhengshin/Juneau-s-Tourism-System/README.md

 - Some cross-city inputs are stylized or literature-derived rather than collected through one uniform pipeline
 - Predictions may be affected by uncertainty and parameter sensitivity
 - The current implementation focuses on MATLAB-based research prototyping rather than large-scale ML engineering

-## My Contribution

-I contributed to the **model establishment** and **partial MATLAB code implementation** for this project.
-My work focused on translating the modeling logic into executable code and supporting the optimization / diagnostic workflow.

-## Academic Context

-This repository corresponds to the **MCM/ICM 2025** submission and reflects the major components of the paper:

-- sustainable tourism modeling
-- feedback-constrained dynamic optimization
-- sensitivity analysis
-- entropy-weighted city diagnosis
-- adaptive countermeasure design